Browse by Medical Category

 Despite the rewarding nature of patient care, she missed business analysis and chose to combine this passion with her love of healthcare.
 While pursuing an MHA at the Medical University of South Carolina she held multiple internships regarding patient access to care, capacity management, physician analytics, call center operations, and service excellence.
 These experiences confirmed her dual passion for both administration and patient care delivery.

-Jay currently serves as an Administrative Manager for the Department of Psychiatry within the Massachusetts General Hospital.
+Jay currently serves as a Psychiatry Division Administrator at Emory Healthcare.
+Previously, he served as an Administrative Manager for the Department of Psychiatry within the Massachusetts General Hospital.
 His passion in healthcare stemmed from his undergraduate summer internships at Kaiser Permanente and the Gwinnett Pulmonary Group located outside of Atlanta.
 His early involvement in medical practice management and electronic medical records implementation allowed him to gain a baseline understanding of healthcare systems.

 Jay received his Bachelors of Business Administration with a concentration in Finance from Georgia Gwinnett College.
 He subsequently worked for Scottrade as a Broker Intern after successfully obtaining the Series 7 and Series 63 Licenses.
 Although investment consulting was exciting, Jay decided to return to his true passion.
 He attended Tulane University and obtained his Masters of Healthcare Administration.
 During that time, he worked at the Cardiovascular Institute of the South, the largest cardiology group in Louisiana, under the guidance of the Chief Operational Officer.